AdobeDocs/analytics-platform.en/help/content-analytics/config/guided.md

     * If the Web SDK is configured for this Tags property, no changes are made to the existing Web SDK configuration.
   * **[!UICONTROL Customer Journey Analytics]** configuration:
     * The selected Data view is updated to include Content Analytics dimension and metrics.
-    * The Connection tied to the selected Data view is modified to include Content Analytics event and attribute datasets.
+    * The Connection tied to the selected Data view is modified to include Content Analytics events and attributes datasets.
     * A Content Analytics reporting template is added to Workspace.
 * **[!UICONTROL Save]**: Changes made to an implemented configuration are saved and the implementation is updated.
 * **[!UICONTROL Exit]**.
 Exits the guided configuration.
 All changes made to an implemented configuration are discarded.